Computing Machinery and Intelligence

 - If , then halts

-Now consider : if halts on , then , so loops -- contradiction.
-If loops on , then , so halts -- contradiction.
+Now consider : if halts on , then , so loops, a contradiction.
+If loops on , then , so halts, a contradiction.
 Therefore cannot exist.

 - Convergence: We cannot build a general-purpose tool that determines whether a given training procedure will converge.

-- Verification: We cannot build a general-purpose verifier that proves a neural network satisfies a given specification on all inputs (though restricted verifiers exist for specific architectures and properties ([?katz2017reluplex])).
+- Verification: We cannot build a general-purpose verifier that proves a neural network satisfies a given specification on all inputs (though restricted verifiers exist for specific architectures and properties (Katz et al., 2017)).

 - Architecture search: There is no algorithm that, given a dataset, finds the provably optimal architecture in finite time.